Please email content to mail@theskinnie.com. Deadline is the Friday prior to publication.

 WHAT: Pandemic support group meeting

-WHEN: Wednesdays at 6:00 p.m.
+WHEN: Thursdays at 5:30 p.m.

 WHERE: St. Peter’s Episcopal Church Library